ruby-grape/grape-entity/README.md

 #### Returning only the fields you want

-After exposing the desired attributes, you can choose which one you need when representing some object or collection, see the example:
+After exposing the desired attributes, you can choose which one you need when representing some object or collection by using the only: and except: options.
+See the example:

 ```ruby
 class UserEntity